SLAC Research Associate Position on ATLAS

 The SLAC ATLAS group has over 30 people, of which 6 are currently based at CERN.
 There are typically 5 Research Associates in the group at any given time.
 We expect to strengthen our involvement in these areas although we may potentially expand to other areas.

 For further information, please contact

 Dr. Charles Young.

 These are highly competitive positions as part of the general research associate program at SLAC, requiring a background of demonstrated excellence in research and a recent PhD in experimental particle physics.
 The term of these positions is two years in the first instance and may be renewed.

 How to Apply

-Applications will be collected through Academic Jobs Online (link will be provided when an approved position is available).
-The application process will also requrie candidates to name at least three senior physicists who know their work to provide letters of recommendation.
+Applications will be collected through Academic Jobs Online.
+The application process will also require candidates to name at least three senior physicists who know their work to provide letters of recommendation.

 Please note: Hires at the SLAC National Accelerator Laboratory are